 During the earnings call, the company said both profit, as well as revenue, was down to the vehicle deliveries as mentioned above.
 Automotive revenue comprised $7.6 billion, about 91% of the total for the quarter.
 Tesla also made $397 million in carbon trading during the quarter nearly doubling the amount it made from these credits year-over-year, and we leave it to you to cue into the profit here.

-At the same time, the delivery figures for Q3 were at a record-high for the company that delivered 139,300 electric vehicles in the period July throughout December this year.
-Aggregating the quarterly figures, they produced 329,980 electric vehicles and delivered a total of 318,350 Teslas in 2020.
+At the same time, the delivery figures for Q3 were at a record-high for the company that delivered 139,300 electric vehicles in the period July throughout September this year.
+Aggregating the quarterly figures, they produced 329,980 electric vehicles and delivered a total of 318,350 Teslas in 2020 so far.

 Investors were still eager to hear whether Tesla was on track to hit the target of half a million cars delivered at year’s end.
 Announced pre-Covid, Tesla has not taken the target off its back but will need another record quarter to close 2020 with 181,650 more vehicles.
 Today they said: